 Question 2: My daughter is a nurse who was hospitalized with COVID-19 but has fully recovered.
 She’s been tested several times since getting out of the hospital, but she is still testing positive after being symptom free for more than two weeks.
 Given her test results, how confident are you in the CDC’s advice that people can stop self-isolating after being symptom free for 72 hours?

 With good reason, the CDC recommends increased caution for healthcare providers returning to work after recovery from a confirmed or suspected COVID-19 illness.
-Some healthcare facilities follow the CDC’s symptom-based strategy outlined above — 10 days since symptom onset, three-days post-recovery.
+Some healthcare facilities follow the CDC’s symptom-based strategy outlined above — at least 10 days since symptom onset and up to 20 days in cases of severe illness.
 Others, perhaps including the facility where your daughter works, use the CDC’s alternative strategy, which requires two negative PCR tests administered within 24 hours.

 “The phenomenon of individuals continuing to test positive for some time after they appear to have recovered is one we’ve known about for a while,” says Dr. Shawn Ferullo, MIT Medical’s chief of student health.
 “I’ve heard of people testing positive up to 37 days after their symptoms had completely disappeared.
 The test is extremely sensitive, so these are ‘true positives’ in the sense that the test truly is detecting genetic material from the virus, but the question is whether or not it is infectious viral material.
 Most of us now believe these individuals are not infectious, even though they continue to test positive and are being held out of work.”